 - Those who have been pregnant or delivered a baby within the past 6 months

-Treatment for hypothyroidism involves the daily use of a thyroid hormone that is prescribed by a health professional.
+Treatment for hypothyroidism involves the daily use of thyroid hormone pills.
 In most cases, treatment is lifelong, since hypothyroidism is not usually something that can be cured.
 If treatment is interrupted, symptoms will gradually return.

 If left untreated, hypothyroidism can lead to a variety of health issues such as obesity, infertility, joint pain and heart problems.
 It can also present a risk for pregnant women and their unborn child.

-It is safe for women treated for hypothyroidism to try to conceive.
-Your healthcare provider will likely increase your dose once pregnancy is confirmed, and decrease the dose after delivery.
+It is safe for women treated for hypothyroidism to try to become pregnant.
+Your healthcare provider will likely adjust your dose once pregnancy is confirmed, and reassess the dose after delivery.

 - Rapid heart rate or tremors